 The following standards and amendments were available for early adoption but have not been applied by the NZ Banking Group in these financial statements.
-The NZ Banking Group does not intend to apply any of these pronouncements until their effective date which is 1 October 2009 in all instances.
+The NZ Banking Group does not intend to apply any of these pronouncements until they are effective.